The Feast of Tabernacles, Waterfalls, and Eternal Life

 The One Who Was and Is And Is To Come

 The LORD God planted a garden eastward in Eden, and there He put the man whom He had formed.
 And out of the ground the LORD God made every tree grow that is pleasant to the sight and good for food.
 The tree of life was also in the midst of the garden, and the tree of the knowledge of good and evil.
-Now a river went out of Eden to water the garden, ~ Genesis 2:8-10
+Now a river went out of Eden to water the garden,

-It is evident that the Feast of tabernacles is telling us about past present and future realities and is consistent with the message we see flowing throughout the entire Bible that God's desire is for us to presently Tabernacle/dwell with Him by believing in the salvation of Jesus our source of life, through the power of the Holy Spirit that dwells in us, in a relationship that carries over into eternity.
+It is evident that the Feast of Tabernacles is connecting us with past present and future realities that are consistent with the message we see flowing throughout the entire Bible.
+God's desire is for us to presently tabernacle with Him by believing in the salvation of Jesus our source of life, through the power of the Holy Spirit that dwells in us, in a relationship that carries over into eternity.

 All things were created through Him and for Him.
 And He is before all things, and in Him all things consist.
-And He is the head of the body, the church, who is the beginning, the firstborn from the dead, that in all things He may have the preeminence. ~ Colossians 1:16-18
+And He is the head of the body, the church, who is the beginning, the firstborn from the dead, that in all things He may have the preeminence.

-When the water reaches it's lowest point it is not the end of the story or the process.
-The water is evaporated and is a picture of resurrection.
-Just as Yeshua the source from heaven poured out his life (Spirit) descended and flowed down into the deepest darkest corners of this planet as well as our soul he also was resurrected back to His heavenly home.
+When the water reaches its lowest point it is not the end of the story or the process.
+The water is evaporated and illustrates for us the resurrection.
+Just as Jesus, the source from heaven, poured out his life (Spirit), descended and flowed down into the deepest darkest corners of this planet and the heart of man, he also was resurrected back to His heavenly home.
 Just like the droplets of water that rise in the sky and form a cloud later to dispense the living water once again to the earth is also a picture of the Holy Spirit now being poured out upon all flesh.

 So also is the resurrection of the dead.
 The body is sown in corruption, it is raised in incorruption.
 It is sown in dishonor, it is raised in glory.
 It is sown in weakness, it is raised in power.
-1 Corinthians 15:42-43

 We are clearly seeing a distinct picture in this Feast and through the processes of creation that everything declares who He is and is testifying of His Will to reveal Himself to us and dwell with us once again.